-This is what I do with the members of my Island of Peace, the membership group where we translate our judgments to needs and feelings and learn how to communicate positively and effectively with the ones we love most.
+This is what I do with the members of Positive Parenting VIP, the membership group where we translate our judgments to needs and feelings and learn how to communicate positively and effectively with the ones we love most.

 If you’re done with fights and power struggles, disconnection, and pain, follow this link and tell me how I can support YOU.